Origins has over 35 years of experience treating people with CODEPENDENCY concerns

 A clear and specific plan for lifelong care after primary treatment should include individualized recommendations.
 The Origins team approach includes Continuing Care Specialists who work alongside our multidisciplinary professionals from the onset of your stay.
 These team members consider the recommendations of your diagnosis and your personal experience during codependency treatment to develop plans that support permanent success.

 Continuing care recommendations at Origins may include the following:

 - Medication management

 - Ongoing counseling

 Contact Origins Behavioral Healthcare

-Today is the day you break the cycle of addiction for good – start your journey to freedom and fulfillment by calling Origins Behavioral Healthcare at 561-841-1296.
+Today is the day you break the cycle of codependency for good – start your journey to freedom and fulfillment by calling Origins Behavioral HealthCare at 561-841-1296.